hololinked-dev/docs/README.md

 SKAFFOLD_DEFAULT_REPO=docker.io/<your-docker-username>
 ```

-You need to sparse checkout the [vps-kubernetes-cluster repository]() which will be already available as a submodule in the `deployment\vps-kubernetes-cluster` directory.
+You need to sparse checkout the [vps-kubernetes-cluster repository](https://github.com/hololinked-dev/vps-kubernetes-cluster), which will be already available as a submodule in this repo in the `deployment\vps-kubernetes-cluster` directory.
 Instructions are available in the shell script `deployment/sparse-checkout.sh`.

 Once the ingress and apps helm chart is available locally, run: